shawnmckinney/remote-code-execution-sample/README.md

  Linux ubuntu 3.13.0-132-generic #181-Ubuntu SMP Wed Sep 13 13:25:03 UTC 2017 x86_64 x86_64 x86_64 GNU/Linux
  ```

 9. Now, what happened?
-You've just handed the Java runtime permission to execute any file on the system available to the Java process it's running under.
+We've just handed the Java runtime permission to execute any file on the system available to the Java process it's running under.
 Of course we wouldn't
  do that in the real world.
-But, why would we run our Java programs without the Java Security Manager enabled?
-Running your programs without Java Security Manager
+Running without Java Security Manager
- enabled is like playing Russian Roulette.
-You have not assurances the application and frameworks they're built on don't have hidden backdoors.
+ enabled is like rolling the dice with the safety and security of the system.
+We'll never be 100% certain any given application, and all of its dependencies, are free of (undiscovered) vulnerabilities.

 ## Parting thoughts